wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;It may exist without my ever knowing it.

 **M:**&ensp;What kind of existence would it be?
-Can being be divorced from knowing?
-All being, like all knowing, relates to you.
-A thing is because you know it to be either in your experience or in your being.
+Can beïng be divorced from knowing?
+All beïng, like all knowing, relates to you.
+A thing is because you know it to be either in your experience or in your beïng.
 Your body and your mind exist as long as you believe so.
 Cease to think that they are yours and they will just dissolve.
 By all means let your body and mind function, but do not let them limit you.
 If you notice imperfections, just keep on noticing: your very giving attention to them will set your heart and mind and body right.

 **Q:**&ensp;Can I cure myself of a serious illness by merely taking cognisance of it?